KEEPING YOUR CONSERVATORY WARM IN WINTER

 Another great idea is to include a handful of throw rugs or a section of carpeting within the conservatory.
 Let’s keep in mind that some units are designed with wooden or stone floors.
 Although these are durable and visually appealing, they can also absorb cold temperatures from the underlying ground.
 Including a handful of plush rugs can make all of the difference in the world if you wish to avoid cold feet!

 Sometimes known as radiant heating, underfloor heating is yet another effective option.
 This system consists of a series of flexible pipes.
 Hot water is pumped through these pipes; warming the entire conservatory from the ground up.
 One of the most notable benefits of underfloor heating is that it will not take up any visible space within the conservatory itself.
-Furthermore, most modern systems allow you to adjust the temperature settings to unique preferences (such as heating the conservatory during certain times of the day).
+Furthermore, most contemporary systems offer the flexibility to customise temperature settings according to individual preferences, allowing you to keep your conservatory warm at specific times of the day.

 Portable Heating Elements to Consider